Anticolonialism and Postcolonialism

 Certificate Program in Certificate Program in Shuddh Hindi - Beginner Phase is structured in the form of 4 quarters (1 ...

-As part of Hindu University of America’s commitment to ongoing community education, most courses available at the university including Graduate Division courses are open for registration from members of the community as continuing education students.
+As part of Hindu University of America’s commitment to ongoing community education program, most courses available at the university including Graduate Division courses are open for registration from members of the community as continuing education students.
 Anyone including already employed professionals and prospective degree students may apply to any single course as a special student if they can demonstrate that they have the prerequisite preparation.
 They may discuss their preparedness to take any course with the course faculty or instructor.

 Community Education Program